oleoneto/dm/README.md

 Run migration(s)

 Usage:
-  dm migrate [flags]
+  dm migrate NAME|VERSION [flags]

+Aliases:
+  migrate, m

 Flags:
-  -h, --help             help for migrate
+  -u, --database-url string   database url (default "postgres://****:**@**:5432/******") -h, --help                  help for migrate
-      --version string   run migrations up do this version
 ```
+When an argument for NAME|VERSION is provided, the command will execute this migration and everything that comes before it.
+This is done to ensure schema consistency.

-Since both the version and the name of a migration are validated for uniqueness, the `version` flag can take either value.
-So, both `20220422101345` and `create_user` are valid arguments for the flag.
+Since both the version and the name of a migration are validated for uniqueness, the command can take a single argument for either value.
+In other words, both `20220422101345` and `create_user` are valid arguments.

 Note that this and other commands can load migrations from anywhere in your file system.
 Just point the `--directory` flag to where your files are.